 - RFID tags

 - RFID antennas

-So, when a reader reads a tag to gather information, the antennas intercept those waves and then supply energy for tags’ operation and transmits radio waves from tags to the reader.
+So, when a reader reads a tag to gather information, RFID antennas catch the waves from the reader to supply energy for tags’ operation and transmits radio waves from tags to the reader.

 So, what happens when the data is transmitted to the cloud?